flamedfury/flamedfury.com/src/posts/2023/2023-10-31-monthly-recap.md

 description: Hello web surfers, and welcome to October's recap.
 tags:
   - monthly recap
+  - now
 date: 2023-10-31
 ---

 Hello web surfers, and welcome to October's recap.

 I wrote three posts:
 - [Hear me out: The Whopper is the best type of burger](/posts/hear-me-out-the-whopper-is-the-best-type-of-burger/), where I dissect the Whopper.